hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptography/cryptopals/README.md

 # [Cryptopals](https://cryptopals.com/)

-This is a collection of exercises that demonstrate attacks on real-world crypto.
-I learned the fundamentals of cryptography from here.
+Cryptopals is a collection of exercises that demonstrate attacks on real-world crypto.

+These are my writeups for the cryptopals series.

 [set1](./set1/):